 While some people feel less tired in the mornings, others cope better in the afternoon.
 Try to plan bigger tasks to fit in with the time of day when you feel least tired.
 Pace yourself, and plan enough rest and sleep periods.
 It makes sense to plan a period of rest after a period of activity.
 Some people also find that they need to rest after meals.

-Short naps and rest periods are useful, however, you need to balance them with some activity or exercise.
+Short naps and rest periods can help, however, you need to balance them with some activity or exercise.
 Too much rest isn’t always a good thing as your muscles can weaken, which can make your fatigue worse.
 It’s important that any daytime rest doesn’t stop you from sleeping at night.

 It’s also important to plan your days around your treatment.
 Try to avoid anything energetic or stressful for 24 hours before and after your treatments.
 If you feel less well on a particular day, it’s okay to be less active and to rest more.

-Doing things for yourself can be very important, but try not to feel guilty if you have to ask other people to help.
+Doing things for yourself can be very important, however it is also okay to ask other people to help.
 Often friends and relatives want to help and are pleased to be asked.

 You may also find it helpful to see an occupational therapist from the hospital or from social services.
 They can help you find ways of saving your energy and may be able to visit you at home.